-Based on some of the behaviours I’ve observed, I think it’s fairly safe to say that KDE Connect works in mysterious ways.
-There are standard methods available to achieve much of the desktop environment/Android system behaviour they’re going for, but the developers seems to have chosen their own way of doing things for most of it.
+Based on some of the behaviors I’ve observed, I think it’s fairly safe to say that KDE Connect works in mysterious ways.
+There are standard methods available to achieve much of the desktop environment/Android system behavior they’re going for, but the developers seem to have chosen their own way of doing things for most of it.

 All the extra features are nice to have, but the killer feature for me is clipboard sharing and it could be direct and simple photo transfers.
 If the latter could be made to work more reliably and accessibly, I think KDE Connect would have had a good core product.
 With a more focused core feature set, it could even set out to expand to cover platforms like macOS and Windows.

 KDE Connect as it appears today is a good clipboard syncing utility and the other features are fun little toys.
 However, as the clipboard sharing feature is at risk due to the Wayland situation, you shouldn’t grow too attached to KDE Connect until that issue is fully resolved.